Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 - Private IPv4 exhaustion — As private IPv4 (RFC1918) addresses become exhausted and too fragmented within organizations’ private networks, IPv6-only networks offer opportunities to address additional nodes.

+IPv6 adoption strategy depends on the driving force behind it.
+You may have an immediate goal such as addressing private IPv4 exhaustion, or the ability to provide IPv6 service endpoints as per government mandate, with the long-term goal of fully converting to an IPv6 only network.

+Following are the four main driving forces, and the corresponding adoption strategy:

+- Private IPv4 exhaustion — The goal is to provision new nodes and allocate routable IP addresses without IP overlap, and without the challenge of sourcing contiguous and usable IP addresses.